4 Steps to Trademark Registration

-For trade and service mark registration, Carson Patents® has four steps to seeking a trademark for your logo, brand, slogan, and/or business name.
+For trade and service mark registration, Carson Patents has four steps to seeking a trademark for your logo, brand, slogan, and/or business name.
 These steps show how to trademark a logo or how to trademark a name and logo.

 How to Get a Trademark Registered in 4 Steps

 The first step in how to get a trademark is to search for businesses or persons that might be currently using the trade or service mark you are seeking to register.
 The business name use search is done searching the databases at the United States Patent and Trademark Office (USPTO).
 This is a USPTO trademark search.
 Additionally, you should search with a search engine (we recommend DuckDuckGo).

 – Use the words and the images of your business name, logo, slogan, or audio clip for the search.

 At the USPTO, searching is done in the USPTO’s Trademark Electronic Search System, or TESS.
 You can access TESS here.
 If the business includes foreign countries, you should also research the international database.

 Internationally, research is done at the World Intellectual Property Office’s (WIPO) Global Brand Database (GBD).
 You can access GBD here.

 TIP: Before you apply to register your business name, logo, slogan, or audio clip, you need to be sure that it is not already being used.
 If your business name, logo, slogan, or audio clip is not in use, proceed to the next step.
 If your business name, logo, slogan, or audio clip is already in use, consider changing it.
 Alternatively, contact an attorney to determine if there may still be potential to register the mark if the current use would not be confusing.

 The second step in how to get a trademark is to prepare for online filing.
 Preparing before you file will save you time and potential office actions from the USPTO that would require a response to fix the application.

 – Be sure you have electronic copy (downloadable) of any images that are going to be registered.